You are hereglaucoma drops

 FDA says Allergan eyelash drug promotion is misleading-it's about time!

 Allergan's Latisse is a repackaged version of its Lumigan glaucoma drug.
 Many of us taking glaucoma eye drops would love to be able to stop using them due to the side effects.
 I find it disturbing that Allergan hopes to earn $500 million per year in revenue from selling this glaucoma drug as a means to lengthen eye lashes for cosmetic purposes.
 Sure, there are some individuals who have a genuine need for such a medication, but in order to reach their $500 million sales target, Allergan is going to have to sell a lot of this drug to average people without a genuine medicine need for it.
-And the following story underscores that point.

 New prostaglandin derivative for glaucoma treatment

 A hydrogen sulphide-releasing derivative of latanoprost acid (ACS 67) was synthesized and tested in vivo to evaluate its activity on reduction of intraocular pressure and tolerability.
 Glutathione (GSH) and cGMP content were also measured in the aqueous humour.
 The increased reduction of intraocular pressure, with a marked increase of GSH and cGMP and the related potential neuroprotective properties, make this compound interesting for the treatment of glaucoma.
-This is the first time that an application of a hydrogen sulphide-releasing molecule is reported for the treatment of ocular diseases.

 An Improved Technique for Glaucoma Eye Drop Administration